cmake-basis/BASIS/doc/site/standard/template.rst

 doc/CMakeLists.txt
-    This CMake configuration file adds rules to build the documentation form, for example, the in-source comments using Doxygen_.
-Moreover, for every documentation file, such as the user manual, the :apidoc:`basis_add_doc()` command has to be added to this file.
+    This CMake configuration file adds rules to build the documentation from, for example, the in-source comments using Doxygen_ or reStructuredText_ sources using Sphinx_.
+Moreover, for every documentation file, such as the software manual, the :apidoc:`basis_add_doc()` command has to be added to this file.

 example/CMakeLists.txt
     This CMake configuration file contains by default code to install every